Outreach, Training & Let's Talk

 This introductory workshop explores the concept of mindfulness, including what mindfulness is, how it can be beneficial, and how to practice living more mindfully.

 Time is a precious commodity while in college and it only makes sense to learn to use what you do have to the fullest.
-This workshop explores common time mismanagement and presents key skills and specific tools to take charge of your time and make the most of it.
+Explore common time mismanagement and learn key skills and specific tools to take charge of your time and make the most of it.

 Upcoming Trainings & Events